Drug Rehab in The UK

 There is no quick fix to treating addiction, and drug addiction treatment does not cure you of addiction.
 What it does do is assist in challenging and changing your mindset.
 It also equips you with the tools to stay in recovery once treatment has finished.

-The majority of addicts in recovery find that they need to focus on their recovery on a daily basis and change their way of life.
+Most addicts in recovery find that they need to focus on their recovery daily and change their way of life.
 Recovery can be a wonderful and rewarding experience, but it does take work.

 Rehabilitation offers specialist treatments for drug addiction and drug abuse that you would otherwise not be able to access in the community, at least not all at the same time and not on a concentrated level.

 A good drug addiction treatment programme will include evidence-based addiction treatments such as:

 - Cognitive behavioural therapy (CBT)